Predicates

 Note that the alias/2

-directive never hides a predicate which is
+directive never hides a predicate that is

 visible on the entity containing the directive as a result of the